samirzjadhav/100-days-of-code/log.md

 **Today's Progress**:Today I worked on the chair shop landing page which is not ready to be showcased yet but soon :P I also realized how important knowing design is or at least the basics of design for frontend engineers so learning about design, colors, and typography as well.

+### Day 47: june 16 2022, Thursday

+**Today's Progress**:Made some progress on the chair shop landing page and got done most of the layout done.
+Still need to add icons, a logo, and some final touches but here it is.
+Also refreshed to cut back on code and focus on design.